wp-plugins/chatmeim-shortcode/readme.txt

 ShortCode [chatRoom anon="1"] for show the chat Room login form, set anon="1" for anonymous form and anon="0" for login with chatme.im username.

-ShortCode [chatRoomIframe room="room" width="width" height="height"] for show chat room frame in page and post, set room="" with room name (default piazza), set width="" for width (default 100%) and height="" for height (default 100%).
+ShortCode [chatRoomIframe room="room" width="width" height="height" hosted="0"] for show chat room frame in page and post, set room="" with room name (default piazza), set width="" for width (default 100%) and height="" for height (default 100%), set hosted="1" for use with hosted domain.

 ShortCode [swatchTime] for show Internet Swatch Time